j2labs/brubeck/docs/DESIGN.md

 Brubeck processes and responds to messages sent from Mongrel2.
 By splitting the processing into a pipeline of lightweight [coroutines](http://en.wikipedia.org/wiki/Coroutine), Brubeck can handle a large number of tasks simultaneously.
 Many more tasks than tradition OS threads allow.

 ## Goals

 * __Be Fast__: Brubeck is currently very fast.
 We intend to keep it that way.

 * __Scalable__: Massive scaling capabilities should be available out of the box.

-* __Friendly__: All of the speed and scale should be available to Python hackers of any skill level.
+* __Friendly__: Should be easy for Python hackers of any skill level to use.

-* __Pluggable__: Brubeck can speak to any language and any database - it will fit nicely in your current network.
+* __Pluggable__: Brubeck can speak to any language and any database.

 # Dependencies

 Brubeck leverages a few awesome Python packages for most of it's magic.
 Credit must be given where credit is due.

+Feel free to skip to The General Design further down if you understand the dependencies.

 ## Mongrel2 + ZeroMQ